-In FY 2019 the Town is contracting services for an alternate rate structure sensitivity study in to further determine a rate structure for ongoing operations and debt service and \$11,250 has been funded.
+In FY 2019 the Town is providing for an alternate rate structure sensitivity study to further determine a rate structure for ongoing operations and debt service and \$11,250 has been funded.
 An additional \$25,000 provides funding for costs to maintain the useful life of the Town's existing stormwater pumps.